Chart Color Schemes

 Coburg - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Coburg-East has high cultural diversity, with 33.5% born overseas and 34.2% speaking a language other than English at home.
-Christianity is the main religion, comprising 35.1%.
-Islam is overrepresented at 8.2%, compared to Greater Melbourne's 4.2%.
+Coburg-East has notable cultural diversity, with 33.5% of its population born overseas and 34.2% speaking a language other than English at home.
+Christianity is the predominant religion in Coburg-East, comprising 35.1% of the population.
+Islam is overrepresented compared to Greater Melbourne, making up 8.2% of Coburg-East's population.

 Frequently Asked Questions - Diversity